 For most Canadians, 50% of a capital gain is included in taxable income (the "inclusion rate").
 The other 50% is tax-free.
 For example, if you sell shares and realize a $20,000 gain, $10,000 is added to your taxable income and taxed at your marginal rate.
 Capital losses can offset capital gains — if you have $10,000 in gains and $4,000 in losses, only $6,000 of net gains are subject to the 50% inclusion.

-The most effective strategies: maximize RRSP contributions before the March 3, 2025 deadline, contribute to an FHSA if eligible, claim all eligible business or employment expenses, make deductible investment loan interest claims, use income splitting with a spouse (spousal RRSP or prescribed rate loans), and — for business owners — ensure all allowable CCA is claimed and consider the timing of income and expenses across tax years.
+The most effective strategies: maximize RRSP contributions within the first 60 days of the tax year, contribute to an FHSA if eligible, claim all eligible business or employment expenses, make deductible investment loan interest claims, use income splitting with a spouse (spousal RRSP or prescribed rate loans), and — for business owners — ensure all allowable CCA is claimed and consider the timing of income and expenses across tax years.
 A tax professional can model which strategies produce the greatest savings for your specific income profile.

 Every taxpayer's situation is different.
 Swift Accounting reviews your income sources, employment status, and eligible deductions to ensure you are not overpaying CRA.
 Whether you are a salaried employee, self-employed, or a business owner — we find the deductions that apply to you.